 For MR contracts, maintenance rights expense is recognized when the lessee submits a reimbursement claim and provides the required documentation related to the cost of a qualifying maintenance event that relates to pre-acquisition usage.
 For EOL contracts, maintenance rights expense is recognized upon lease termination, to the extent the lease end cash compensation paid to us is less than the maintenance rights intangible asset.
 Maintenance rights expense is included in leasing expenses in our Consolidated Income Statements.
-To the extent the lease end cash compensation paid to us is more than the maintenance rights intangible asset, revenue is recognized in lease revenue in our Consolidated Income Statements, upon lease termination.
+To the extent the lease end cash compensation paid to us is recognized in lease revenue in our Consolidated Income Statements, upon lease termination.